James Berry

 • Inquest into the death of Raoul Moat (Birtley gunman)

-James has also advised organisations and individuals on internal investigations both in the public and the private sector.
+James has advised organisations and individuals on internal investigations both in the public and the private sector.

 POLICE